SimmonsRitchie/business-days-js/readme.md

 });
 ```

-### Note about public holidays
+### About holidays

-By default, when inititalized without a state abbreviation, businessDays treats 10 U.S. public holidays as non-business days:
+By default, when initialized without a state abbreviation, businessDays handles 10 U.S. public holidays as non-business days:

 - New Year's Day
 - Martin Luther King Jr. Day